ils94/LOTROToSpeech/Tutorial/Files/installing.md

 If you don't know how to install a Plugin, you can follow the tutorial in this [link](https://www.lotrointerface.com/wiki/Install_plugins)

-After installing Tesseract, download LTSET (LOTRO To Speech - Edge-TTS) or LTSEL (LOTRO To Speech - ElevenLabs TTS)
+After installing Tesseract, download LTSET (LOTRO To Speech - Edge-TTS Version) or LTSEL (LOTRO To Speech - ElevenLabs TTS Version)

 [LTSET Download Link](https://github.com/ils94/LOTROToSpeech/releases/download/LTSET-Release/LTSET.zip) (up to date)